jcao89757/TESSA/README.md

 ```

 ## Note 3: Potential applications of Tessa on TCR data from other species.
 Tessa has been fully validated on human single T cell RNA-Seq and TCR sequences.
 However, applications on other species such as mice, drosophila, etc., have not been tested.
-If the users would like to apply tessa on T cells from other species, please respond and your contribution is highly appreciated by the community.
+If the users would like to apply tessa on T cells from other species, please report and your contribution is highly appreciated by the community.
 The first step to test the feasibility of tessa is to validate the Briseis embedding.
 The [following code](https://github.com/jcao89757/TESSA/blob/1.3.0/BriseisEncoder/OutputAccTest.py) is able to save two intermediate files, the Atchley embeded TCR sequences and the matrices of the same sizes reconstructed by the auto-encoder, both of which are saved in .json files.
 If the two sets of matrices achieve high consistancy, then the BriseisEncoder and the TCR embedding method could be applied to the TCR sequences from the unknown species.
 ```{shell}
 python3 OutputAccTest.py -tcr ../example_data/example_TCRmeta.csv -model TrainedEncoder.h5 -embeding_vectors Atchley_factors.csv -embeddedTCR_dir test1.json -decodedTCR_dir test2.json -output_log test.log
 ```